Why Elton John Is This Season's Unlikely Style Icon

-As party season kicks off, we can always expect a little extra sparkle in the lead-up to the end of year festivities, but over the past few months you may have noticed that glitter and glamour have seriously swept fashion into a flurry of excess.
+As party season kicks off, we can always expect a little extra sparkle in our wardrobes.
+But over the past few months, you may have noticed that glitter has swept fashion into a flurry of excess.

-We're referring to the inescapable return to the '80s as a source of inspiration for designers, art curators and TV producers alike.
-“With the resurgence of '70s and '90s eras in recent years, it was only a matter of time before the '80s took its turn,” Katie Smith, Retail Analysis and Insights Director at EDITED, a fashion and retail technology company, explains.
-“Partially, this is simply the natural cycle of trends and fashion’s relationship with nostalgia.”
+It may be true that trends are recycled every 20 years, but the grunge attitude and minimalism of the '90s has dominated the industry for so long.
+So why has the color, camp, and extroversion of the '80s finally made it's way back into the zeitgeist?

+“At a time when the global political climate is fractious, there’s comfort in a certain kind of nostalgia," Katie Smith, retail analysis and insights director at Edited, a fashion and retail technology company, explains.
+"The '80s were a time of economic boom, when fashion and lifestyles were fast and frivolous.
+With millennials delaying home purchases and starting families, they have disposable income which revisits some of that '80s hedonism.
+The '80s are somewhat akin to pure escapism from the harsher realities of life.”

 Advertisement